Black-hole evaporation for cosmological observers: Introduction

 \section{Introduction}

-Fundamentally, black holes are dynamical objects, either due to the accretion of matter that crosses their event horizon or because of the semiclassical phenomenon of Hawking radiation.
-Thus, black holes are never actually static, although frequently modeled by stationary geometries when their mass variation is slow.
-In addition, the black-hole background can be itself dynamical.
-For instance, considering a primordial black hole (PBH) formed during the radiation dominated era, it will evolve during the expansion of the Universe, eventually reaching the period when the cosmological constant dominates. \footnote{Some geometries modeling black holes in a cosmological setup that have been studied previously include \cite{saida2007black,Faraoni:2007es,Faraoni:2008tx,deLima:2010pt,Firouzjaee:2008gs,Firouzjaee:2010ia,Moradi:2015caa,Nolan:1998xs,Nolan:1999kk,Nolan:1999wf,McVittie:1933zz,Lake:2011ni,Faraoni:2014nba,carrera,daSilva:2015mja,Ruiz:2020yye,Thakurta}. }
+Black holes are inherently dynamical objects, evolving through either matter accretion or Hawking emission.
+While they are often approximated as static in slow-variation regimes, they are never truly stationary.
+In addition, the~black-hole background can itself be dynamical~\cite{saida2007black,Faraoni:2008tx,deLima:2010pt,Firouzjaee:2010ia,Moradi:2015caa,Nolan:1998xs,Lake:2011ni,Faraoni:2014nba,carrera,daSilva:2015mja}.
+For~instance, considering a primordial black hole (PBH) formed during the radiation-dominated era, it will evolve during the expansion of the Universe, eventually reaching the period when the cosmological constant dominates~\cite{Ruiz:2020yye}.
+This scenario has led to growing interest in PBHs as potential dark matter candidates~\cite{Khlopov:2008qy,carr2016primordial,carr2020primordial,masina2020dark,Green:2020jor,Calza:2024fzo}.

-Nevertheless, despite their dynamical evolution, the evaporation of PBHs is typically treated using models based on the Schwarzschild geometry.
-These static treatments predict a PBH lifetime on the order of \citep{carr2021constraints,calmet2014quantum}
+Despite their dynamical evolution, the~evaporation of PBHs is often modeled using the Schwarzschild geometry.
+These static treatments predict a PBH lifetime on the order of \citep{Belotsky:2014kca,carr2021constraints,calmet2014quantum,Auffinger:2022khh,carr2025history}

 where $M_{0}$ is the initial mass of the PBH.
-More precisely, Eq.~\eqref{typical_time_frame} refers to the proper time measured by a static observer at (asymptotically flat) infinity.
-This model results in the important prediction that PBHs originated with an initial mass smaller than $10^{15}$g would have already evaporated completely by now.
-However, due to the accelerated rate of expansion of the spacetime, deviations from this prediction are expected.
+More precisely, Equation~\eqref{typical_time_frame} refers to the proper time measured by a static observer at (asymptotically flat) infinity.
+This leads to the well-known prediction that PBHs originated with an initial mass smaller than $10^{15}$ g would have already evaporated completely by the present epoch.
+However, in~an accelerating universe, deviations from this timescale are~expected.